Artuyees/Shop-app-Supabase/README.md

 - Svelte front-end
 - Supabase as back-end
-- Items are added properly to cart and localStorage
+- Preserved cart on refresh
+- Search bar

 # To do